GoInterject/GoInterject.github.io/wLabs/lab.md

 ### Overview

+    * _Green_ : Currently Live
     * These labs are offered as an introductory course on the Interject® add-in for Microsoft Excel®.

 ### Before You Begin